growdigital/natureworks.org.uk/content/blog/240126-hoverfly-lagoon.md

 However, plastic milk bottles are, obviously, **plastic**.
 And plastic is **bad**.
 But how to replace them with a cheap alternative?

 A circle of stainless steel fine wire mesh, inserted into a superlarge ceramic mug.
 No drilling required.
-Mugs available from charity shops, mesh from hardware shops.
+Mugs available from charity shops, mesh from hardware shops (or [Amazon](https://www.amazon.co.uk/s?k=fine+stainless+steel+mesh) if you must).

 {{< figure src="https://res.cloudinary.com/growdigital/image/upload/v1706302402/240126-wire-mesh.jpg" alt="Close-up of fine steel mesh" caption="Fine steel mesh, photo by tammcd on Pixabay" >}}